aaronreidsmith/aaronreidsmith.github.io/_posts/2020-11-29-perl-weekly-challenge-088.md

 	```

 3. Starting in the top left corner, walk to the right (`EAST`) with the following logic: if we hit the edge or a visited cell, turn right, else keep going.
-  - We always "visit" the current cell by marking it visted and adding it to the output
+  - We always "visit" the current cell by marking it visited and adding it to the output

 **That's it!**